rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 _Brute force code_ could be a large set of incrementally developed, well written, heterogeneous pieces which interact well but there are now just too many of them.
 Brute force code is something that can benefit from a more cohesive design.
 The idea here is that a more cohesive design reduces cognitive load.
 Human cognitive load is limited but we can do abstract reasoning!
 It is simpler for us to deal with a few generalized abstractions than with multiplicity of concretes.
 As a side note, concrete thinking is not always bad.
 An interesting article on this in a broader context [Concrete Thinking: Building Block, Stumbling Block, or Both?](https://www.healthline.com/health/concrete-thinking).
 Benefits of abstraction are a recurring pattern in this post.
-We are talking progressively more of prerequisites.
+We are talking about progressively more prerequisites.

 Types can be very effective in reducing extraneous complexity.
 It is much easier to comprehend types that it is to comprehend the whole program.
 Types also aid defining and expressing abstractions.
-Many PLs provide enough support to benefit from explicit well defined types  (see [Reasoning using Types](2022-03-13-ts-types-part6.html) and [Types as documentation](2021-12-24-ts-types-part2.html#types-as-documentation) in the context of TS).
+Many PLs provide enough support to benefit from explicit well defined types.
 In my code, type declarations often take more space than the actual programs.
-But, we are talking more and more prerequisites.
+We are talking about progressively more prerequisites.

 Returning to the JS application I worked on.
-The final product is still close to JS (it uses TS) but... the new code has 4 simple ingredients: immutability, [referential transparency](2022-03-13-ts-types-part6.html#referential-transparency-purity-and-explicit-types), [clear types](2022-03-13-ts-types-part6.html#about-clarity), and _async/await_ abstraction to avoid callback hell.
+The final product is still close to JS (it uses TypeScript) but... the new code has 4 simple ingredients: immutability, [referential transparency](2022-03-13-ts-types-part6.html#referential-transparency-purity-and-explicit-types), [clear types](2022-03-13-ts-types-part6.html#about-clarity), and _async/await_ abstraction to avoid callback hell.
 Not that many prerequisites to consume the new code!
 The code may feel weird and opinionated (e.g. React components avoid using hooks) but a little weirdness is a small price to pay if one compares it to its predecessor.

 > &emsp; *IMO, high quality code shifts cognitive load from maintainer to implementer*

 This works great even if both are the same person.
 My story about JS application rewrite shows that this is possible.
+The biggest prerequisite for the implementer was knowing what to avoid.

 _side_note_start